redwoodjs/docwood/README.md

 `index.md` will be served for the top level directory.
 For example, browsing to `https://redwoodjs.com/docs/deployment` will serve the file `docs/deployment/index.md`.

-If an `index.md` file does not exist, a barebones one will be built on the fly and served instead.
+If an `index.md` file does not exist when browsing to a directory, a barebones one will be built on the fly and served instead.
 Given the above directory structure, here's the page shown when browsing to `https://redwoodjs.com/docs/deployment/serverless`:

 ![image](https://github.com/cannikin/docwood/assets/300/c31ff886-884c-470c-ac40-5872e022c31e)